Everything You Need to Know About Using Face Masks

 Face masks can play an important supporting role when you’re dealing with dry skin, dehydrated skin, or oily skin and want to do everything possible to help.
 The question is: Should you bother using a face mask if you already have good skin?
-And, if so, at what point in your routine do you use the face mask?
+And, if so, at what point in your routine, and how, do you use the face mask?
 We’ve got the answers!

 If you already have a great complexion, a face mask for skincare isn’t essential; however, even if your facial skin looks fantastic, a mask can still be useful for those stressful times when skin looks and feels dehydrated, fatigued, or dull.
 In those cases, a hydrating and skin-brightening mask is just what’s needed for visible results overnight.

-If you have dry skin, a well-formulated moisturizing mask can be a helpful weekly addition to your skincare routine.
-The same is true for an oil-absorbing mask for those dealing with combination to oily or clog-prone skin.
-Here’s when to use a face mask:
+If you have dry skin, a well-formulated rehydrating or moisturizing mask can be a helpful addition to your skincare routine.
+The same is true for an oil-absorbing mask or pore-perfecting mask for those dealing with combination to oily or clog-prone skin.

 - Whether it’s a clay mask, cream mask, sheet mask, peel-off mask, or other type, always cleanse your skin before applying a face mask.